joeforshaw/scythe/README.md

 Things that need doing:

-1. Draw rivers.
 1. Create pawns: characters, mechs, workers.
+1. Pawn movement.
-1. Allow pawns to move.
+    1. Allow them to be selected.
+    1. Highlight tiles that the pawn can be moved to.
+    1. Move the pawn.
 1. Create resources: metal, oil, wood, food.
 1. Create buildings:
     1. Mine